 Why won’t my membership site rank in Google?

-It pops up time, and time, and time again in our Facebook Community.
-So, I figured I’d take the opportunity in our first-ever Monthly Mailbag to give you a comprehensive answer.
+It pops up time, and time, and time again in our Membership+ community.
+So, I figured I’d take the opportunity to give you a comprehensive answer.

 Let’s take a closer look…